crate/crate-docs-theme/docs/myst/stepper.md

 ## h2 header before stepper

-Perhaps some into text before stepper directive "::::::{stepper}"
+Perhaps some intro text before stepper directive "::::::{stepper}"

 :::::{stepper}
-Or is can be after the directive.
+Or it can be after the directive.
 The steps are defined by the first header.
 And only that level defines steps afterward.